union-imgcross icon

 Types Of Visas In Italy

-Visa Category Explanation
+Visa category Explanation

 EU/EEA Nationals According to the concept of free movement of people, goods, services, and money, EU (European Union) and EEA (European Economic Area) nationals can work in Italy without obtaining a work permit from the Italian authorities.
 Swiss residents have similar entry, residency, and employment rights as citizens of other EU countries.